scality/Zenko/docs/docsource/operation/Architecture/index.rst

 Architecture
 ============

-This section describes Zenko's system architecture and its software components.
+This section describes XDM's system architecture and its software components.

 Basics
 ------

-Zenko provides a layer that mediates between a user or configured storage frontend and one or several storage backends.
+XDM provides a layer that mediates between a user or configured storage frontend and one or several storage backends.

 .. image:: ../Graphics/Zenko_hi-level.*
    :align: center

-Zenko may use a transient source, which enables it to write once to a master (local) storage cloud, then replicate the stored data to other clouds without incurring egress fees from the primary storage cloud.
+XDM may use a transient source, which enables it to write once to a master (local) storage cloud, then replicate the stored data to other clouds without incurring egress fees from the primary storage cloud.

-Zenko uses agile application frameworks such as Kubernetes for orchestration and Prometheus for monitoring.
-Zenko is deployed using Kubernetes either on-premises or remotely, or using a cloud Kubernetes framework (such as GKE, AKS, EKS, or Kops).
-Scality supports MetalK8s as the reference Kubernetes implementation for Zenko installations.
+XDM uses agile application frameworks such as Kubernetes for orchestration and Prometheus for monitoring.
+XDM is deployed using Kubernetes either on-premises or remotely, or using a cloud Kubernetes framework (such as GKE, AKS, EKS, or Kops).
+Scality supports MetalK8s as the reference Kubernetes implementation for XDM installations.

-Zenko Services Stack
+XDM Services Stack
 --------------------

-The following diagram summarizes the Zenko cloud architecture:
+The following diagram summarizes the XDM cloud architecture:

 .. image:: ../Graphics/Zenko_arch_NoNFS.*
    :align: center

-The Zenko instance depicted above presents an idealized representation of Zenko’s structure.
+The XDM instance depicted above presents an idealized representation of XDM’s structure.
 Several complexities are elided for clarity.

 Transient source replication is optional and configurable.
 Transient source storage requires an on-premises RING deployment (with sproxyd).

-The central square in this diagram represents the suite of interdependent services required to implement a working Zenko instance.
+The central square in this diagram represents the suite of interdependent services required to implement a working XDM instance.
 Deployed, this suite of services is highly available, containerized, and under the control of Kubernetes.
 Kubernetes dynamically creates and destroys services in response to demand.

-The following table offers brief descriptions of the Zenko components in this architecture:
+The following table offers brief descriptions of the XDM components in this architecture:

 .. tabularcolumns:: X{0.20\textwidth}X{0.65\textwidth}